The Principles & Practice of Social Media Marketing

 We know you want to get your teeth into Social Media fast, but you need to start by just listening.
 And yes, you can do it for just ten minutes a day (if you’re very focussed).
 In this lesson, we show you where and how to listen (and where to find the mostly-free tools to do so); what to listen for; who to listen to (identifying opinion leaders); and we talk about how things can go wrong and how to react to problems when they arise.
+In this lesson, we also cover NZ’s Harmful Digital Communications Act and why it’s so essential to monitor your social media properties on a daily basis.
 Your homework will involve listening, listening, listening.

 OVERCOMING THOSE QUESTIONS THAT KILL MARKETING CAREERS

 Social Media in its early stages avoided those awkward issues about Return on Investment and whether it really delivered value for the time and money involved.
 Now times are tougher, the budgets are tighter and CFOs are asking the hard questions.
 In this lessons we look at the metrics that are nice to have but more importantly at the ones that matter.
 We also identify strategies you can follow to develop useful, meaningful measures that satisfy the C-suite.
 You can guess what your homework is.

 WHERE DO WE GO FROM HERE, AND WHO’S DRIVING?